Location56068 Koblenz, Germany

 General ContractorMohr Ingenieurholzbau GmbH

-From the architect.
+Text description provided by the architects.
 In 2011, Koblenz was chosen as the site for the Bundesgartenschau, a biennial horticultural show that drew 3.6 million visitors.
 Various structures were erected for the occasion, including a belvedere designed by Dethier Architectures.
 In addition to providing a lookout point, the belvedere has become a symbol of the city.

 The horticultural show

 The Bundesgartenschau is a large-scale event, and the city of Koblenz needed an infrastructure capable of meeting the challenge.
 Part of the preparations involved an international competition for the construction of a belvedere, to be built on the site of the Ehrenbreitstein Fortress, which overlooks the confluence of the Moselle and Rhine rivers.
 The fortress is an outstanding site that became a popular tourist attraction after the First World War, and it has been placed on UNESCO's World Heritage List.

 The belvedere is in the shape of a hollow triangle positioned on the plateau overlooking Koblenz.
 A walkway, accessible to visitors with limited mobility, leads from a gallery – a potential exhibition space – to the roof, along a pathway offering, by turns, views of the park, the city and the belvedere itself.
 The cantilever symbolises the project: it extends more than 15 metres out over the valley, and rises 10 metres above the ground.
 The choice of materials (native wood species for the structure and walkway, and Cor-Ten steel for the structural elements), meant that the entire construction could be pre-fabricated.
 The marriage of architectural research, and engineering to ensure stability, have resulted in a lightweight structure with dynamic visitor circulation.
 The lateral trusses create a mosaic of the surrounding countryside and allow the structure to be relatively free-standing.